The AeroPress Review: In Search of the Perfect Cup of Camp Coffee

 Most campers will rightly say that even a bad cup of coffee on the trail is better than a good cup of coffee at the office.
 There is just something about that combination of fresh air, smoke from an open fire, and a steaming hot cup-a-joe.

 Our quest for the perfect camp coffee has roughly followed our outdoor evolution.
-Self described coffee fanatics the thought of no coffee in the morning has never been an option - even in the remotest of locations.
-We've always packed in a caffeine delivery system of one form or another.
+Self-described coffee fanatics the thought of no coffee in the morning has never been an option - even in the remotest of locations.
+We've always packed in a caffeine delivery system of one form or another thus this AeroPress review.

 The 4 C's: Cost / Convenience / Clean-up / Containment